Which Taste of the Wild Wet Recipes Get

 Above-average protein.
 Below-average fat.
 And below-average carbs when compared to other canned dog foods.

-Taste of the Wild is a meat-based grain-free canned dog food using a significant amount of various species as its main sources of animal protein, thus earning the brand 5 stars.
+Taste of the Wild is a grain-free canned dog food using a significant amount of named meats as its dominant source of animal protein, thus earning the brand 5 stars.